-Russia-Ukraine conflict.
-The first part of the article examines how Russia has tried to use social media to affect public opinion, not only in the Ukraine, but all over the world.
+This article examines how the internet, particularly social media, has been used in the Russia-Ukraine conflict.
+The first part of the article examines how Russia has tried to use social media to affect public opinion, not only in Ukraine but all over the world.
 The remainder of the article examines how Ukraine is using the internet to respond to Russian messaging, as well as to create its own narrative, and how individuals (especially within Russia) are using the internet to challenge Russia's propaganda and messaging.

-I. RUSSIAN MESSAGING DURING THE UKRANIAN WAR
+I. RUSSIAN MESSAGING DURING THE UKRAINE WAR